 If you want to spend more time socializing, relaxing, and enjoying your food, gas grills are the solution.

-Buy a Charcoal Grill for Convenience and Flavor
+Buy a Gas Grill for Convenience and Flavor

 The best gas grills will offer a flavor that rivals charcoal, with none of the downsides.
 If you’re in the market for a new grill, consider gas as your first choice.